Chart Color Schemes

 Infrastructure

-Ballarat North - Invermay has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Ballarat North - Invermay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 36 projects that could affect the region.
-Notable ones include La Trobe Street Saleyards Redevelopment, Central Neighbourhood Activity Centre Ballarat North, Ballarat North Precinct Structure Plan, and Ballarat Major Events Precinct Upgrades.
-The following list details those most likely to be relevant.
+Thirty-six projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include La Trobe Street Saleyards Redevelopment, Central Neighbourhood Activity Centre Ballarat North, Ballarat North Precinct Structure Plan, and Ballarat Major Events Precinct Upgrades.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.